top of page

 Sulcata Tortoise Diet

-A sulcata tortoises diet should consist of mainly grasses and weeds roughly 80%.
+Diet should be 80-90% plants, grasses and weeds.
 I keep my 11 adult sulcatas in a quarter acre enclosure with grass and plants for them to graze on naturally.
-I give them a tortoise diet twice a week (Available Here) and sometimes left over fruits and vegetables.
+I give them a tortoise diet twice a week (Available Here) and sometimes left over fruits and vegetables in place of the tortoise diet.
 For my babies I am more strict with their diet.
-The main things that I offer them is Opuntia cactus, hibiscus leaves and flowers, homegrown wheatgrass with no pesticides, mulberry leaves, collard greens, romaine lettuce and tortoise diet.
+The main things that I offer them is opuntia cactus pads, hibiscus leaves and flowers, homegrown wheatgrass with no pesticides, mulberry leaves, collard greens, dark leafy greens, tortoise diet grasses and hay.
 With the tortoise diet no additional supplements are needed however you can sprinkle reptile vitamins and calcium powder on their food in place of the tortoise diet.
+I 1000% recommend growing a garden for your torts my favorites to grow are opuntia cactus, hibiscus, mulberry and of course good ole grass.

 Sulcata Tortoises for Sale